Please note that Tapas no longer supports Internet Explorer.

 Zhen Xue’s hands fell slack at his sides, the boy long forgotten.

-In a delirious sort of way, he released out a feeble laugh.
-The spirit ended up in the one place he knew better than the modern world.
+In a delirious sort of way, he released a feeble laugh.
+The ghost ended up in the one place he knew better than the modern world.

 “Dianxia,” the boy mumbled with reverence, as though the word was a sacred treasure he rediscovered.
 His dark hair fell over his eyes as he bowed his head, heart pounding loud enough Zhen Xue could hear it over the noise from the carriage.
 Ming Yi, he realized, the male lead from his story, glanced up with his green eyes set ablaze with fervor.
 “You’ve returned.”